The Best Room Colors For Kids, According to Color Psychology

 Color psychologists recommend painting your child’s room with a calming palette to help prevent overstimulation and anxiety and assist in promoting calmness, relaxation, and learning.
 So, while fun, vibrant colors might come to mind when decorating your little one’s room, it’s important to remember that sleep is the main function of their bedroom and bright colors are best left for the playroom.
 Yellow, for instance, is a cute, upbeat color, but the lively daytime effect it gives off might disrupt sleep patterns for your kids.
 Instead, you could consider a pale, yellow accent color to create a bright, airy effect.

 Here are the best paint colors for kids’ rooms based on color psychology.

 When choosing a paint color, psychology suggests that you want to strike a balance between dark and light shades, as darker tones can hinder mindfulness, affecting sleep quality and patterns.
 The goal is to create a comfortable space that feels safe and serene for your child to promote a positive frame of mind.
 This can be accomplished with pale or muted color schemes, as well as neutrals and earth tones vs bold and overly-vibrant shades.

-In a study conducted from the Journal of Applied Pyschology, it concluded that lighter blues can have a positive emotional effect on children.
-Make sure to avoid darker hues and opt for soft, warm colors like sky or pale blue to set a more tranquil ambience.
+In a study conducted by the Journal of Applied Pyschology, it concluded that lighter blues can have a positive emotional effect on children.
+Make sure to avoid darker hues and opt for soft, warm colors like a sky or pale blue to set a more tranquil ambiance.
 Lighter-toned blues are actually said to slow heart rates and reduce blood pressure, as well, creating a meditative effect.